Which Hawaii Island to Visit?

 ~ Trusted by Millions of Hawaii Visitors Annually ~

 Recommended Hawaii Tours

 Kauai - The Garden Isle

 There is one main airport that services Kauai, in Lihue.
 There are also plenty of great places to stay on Kauai, including the North & Eastern Coasts and more recent property developments along the southern shore.
-Be sure to read our article on Where to Stay on Kauai to help you select the perfect location.
+Read our article on Where to Stay on Kauai in 2023 to help you select the perfect location.

 Oahu - The Gathering Place

 Home to the Hawaii state capitol of Honolulu and the majority of Hawaii's population, Oahu is a vibrant mix of natural and cultural wonders with the entertainment and amenities of the 21st century.
 Check out the waves on the famous North Shore, relive American history at the memorials and museums of Pearl Harbor, or soak up the sun and take a surfing lesson on Waikiki Beach.

 Oahu is truly a hot spot for Hawaii activities, tours, shopping, surfing, nightlife, and dining.
 The island is the most developed of the major islands, and it'll feel like it - it's busy here, and unlike some areas of Hawaii, there's more hustle and bustle around the clock.
 But don't worry, there's plenty of natural Oahu to visit, too, including some amazing trails, incredible overlooks, and plenty of stunning coastal views to go around.
 Check out our Oahu Regions guide to learn more about the different parts of Oahu.

 There is primarily one main airport that services Oahu, and it's located in Honolulu.
 Most of Oahu's accommodations are located in Waikiki, but there are other lodging gems scattered around the island.
 Check out our Where to Stay on Oahu in 2023 article for more information.